 Do their subjects look weird or unnatural?

-If the subject looks weird or unnatural, it will come down to two factors.
-Are they able to make their subjects feel comfortable in front of the camera, and how heavy-handed are they in Photoshop.
+If the subject looks weird or unnatural, it comes down to two factors.
+First, can they make their subjects feel comfortable in front of the camera, and second, how heavy-handed are they in editing your images.

-A good photographer will understand that most people detest having their photo taken.
-I personally chalk it up to horrid school portraits and group photos of times past where you had to stay perfectly still for an extended period with a nervous forced smile until your face starts to twitch.
+A good photographer will understand that most people detest having their photos taken.
+Personally, I chalk it up to horrid school portraits and group photos of past times when you had to stay perfectly still for an extended period with a nervous forced smile until your face started to twitch.
 This is the hallmark of an unskilled photographer.
 Top photographers have a way of working with their clients in a way that doesn't feel awkward, uncomfortable or contrived.
 This is something where we at BusinessPortraits.ca excel at.

 The other side of the unnatural card is how a photographer processes and corrects images.
-We are now in an era where most people have access to a photo editing software in some form or another, so comfort with editing is a lot higher.
-This leads us to overlook how bizarre it really is when editing goes too far.
-Many subpar studios rely on filters, and heavy-handed photoshop and or some strange reason a lot of Toronto based portrait photographers make their subjects look like they have flat rubber for skin.
-We believe you should look like you, and not your robotic android lookalike who is many years younger than you.
+We are now in an era where most people have access to photo editing software in some form or another, so comfort with editing is a lot higher.
+This leads us to overlook how bizarre it is when editing goes too far.
+Many subpar studios rely on filters and heavy-handed photoshop.
+For some strange reason, many Toronto-based portrait photographers make their subjects look like they have flat rubber for skin.
+We believe you should look like you, not your robotic android lookalike who is many years younger than you.
 I can only imagine the shocking encounters some have had after meeting someone in person for the first time after seeing their photo online.

 Is their contact info readily available and do they respond to messages?

 Like any business, are they available to answer questions and do they take their business seriously?
 You don't want to be in a situation where a photographer bails last minute.
-It happens a lot more often than you think, each month we see at least a few rush bookings for those who have been placed in this type of scenario.
+Unfortunately, it happens a lot more often than you think; each month, we see at least a few rush bookings for those placed in this type of scenario.

 Who have they worked for?

-The number and type of clients give a hint at the type of work they do.
-Lots of big-name clients most likely indicate that they are a quality service that is trusted.
+The number and type of clients hint at the kind of work they do.
+For example, many big-name clients most likely indicate that they are a trusted quality service.
 It also shows that the work they produce is at a level that is consistent with the industry standard.

 Do they fit your schedule?

 Is the photographer able to work with your schedule?
-Do they come to you or do you have to go to their studio?
-Making sure you aren't rushed will have a significant impact on how your portrait turns out.
+Do they come to you, or do you have to go to their studio?
+Making sure you aren't rushed will significantly impact how your portrait turns out.

-Cost is also a major consideration, but be wary basing your decision solely on price.
+Cost is also a significant consideration, but be wary of basing your decision solely on price.
 This is where my warning of semi-professional or hobbyist photographers goes.
 True professional photographers understand there is a cost associated with the work they produce.
-Education, equipment, time, travel are all factors.
-Years of experience to build a skill will be reflected in the price.
+Education, equipment, time, and travel are all factors.
+In addition, years of experience in building skills will be reflected in the price.
 If you aren't willing to pay the fair market value, you should not expect to get a quality product.

-Years of hobbyist or semi-professionals flooding the market along with access to camera equipment has left many with unrealistic expectations on how much a photographer should cost.
-Those who are highly skilled do not come at bargain-basement prices, and those who have bargain basement prices won't give you quality.
+Years of hobbyists or semi-professionals flooding the market and access to camera equipment have left many with an unrealistic expectation of how much a photographer should cost.
+Unfortunately, highly skilled people do not come at bargain-basement prices, and those who have bargain basement prices won't give you quality.